 The camp teenage boy is talking to his companion on the bus:

-Behind me, the grey haired hi-vis man has been to the new restaurant that apparently everybody's talking about:
+Behind me, the grey-haired hi-vis man has been to the new restaurant that apparently everybody is talking about:

 I walk down Leeds Road behind a girl in skinny jeans and a black puffer jacket.
 She's talking loudly on her phone in Polish, emphasising key points with wild, histrionic hand gestures.

-On the estate where people wear their nightclothes in the daytime, There’s a woman in the Costcutter with Nobody’s Cow appliquéd onto her onesie above her breasts.
-Outside, the man with the piercings is polishing the alloys of his Ford Fiesta one-handed while he smokes some strong weed.
+There’s a woman in the Costcutter with Nobody’s Cow appliquéd onto her onesie above her breasts.
+Outside, the man with the piercings is polishing the alloys of his Ford Fiesta with one hand while he smokes some strong weed with the other.
 He smiles and waves.

 *This has happened before: http://goo.gl/edTd1A